joezuntz/cosmosis-doc/reference/standard_library/nz_multirank.rst

    * - mode
      - str
-     -
+     - mean
      - Ranking mode, use to define how the realisations are mapped to the hyperparameter.
-It has to be one of the following: no-rank, unified, separate, inv-chi-unified, inv-chi-separate, random, external
+It has to be one of the following: mean, invchi, external
    * - nz_file
      - str
      -